Blog

 What does an Audio Describer do?

-An Audio Describer portrays in detail what happens on the screen or on stage for the blind or visually impaired so they can enjoy audio-visual shows, live performances or events.
-They produce audio description scripts for programmes and events and use their voice to record them.
+An Audio Describer verbally describes what happens on stage for the blind or visually impaired, so that they can enjoy live performances or events.
+They produce a separate audio description script for the show and they recite them in real time at a live event, using specialised equipment.

 What are the main responsibilities of an Audio Describer?